herepete/Fidelity/README.md

 edit the stockstocheck.txt as needed ( format: fundname, ISIN number, benchmark cost)

-fundname -can be anything you want,
-ISIN number - find on the funds page
+fundname -can be anything you want, (note if its to long the print formatting will look odd) ISIN number - find on the funds page
 Benchmark cost - enter a price here, i entered a price on the last day i invested so if the fund went up or down against the benchmark it was easy for me to see.